mura-s/my-sicp/README.md

-My Solutions for the exercises in SICP.
+My solutions for the exercises in SICP.

 # Setup for macOS
 Install gauche.